ivogeorg/jitt/design-spike-4.md

    4. After the semester.
 (Looking back on your life as an instructor :D)
       1. I want to be able to export questions to csv or spreadsheet.
    5. Searching (TODO: Jeff & Ivo).
+   6. Sharing & author rights (TODO: Jeff & Ivo).
+Preliminary notes:
+      1. Jeff: "Thanks for your work on this, Ivo.
+It is indeed a non-trivial project.
+I need to make sure I understand how the final product works well enough that I can help maintain and update it.

+          Thinking through something after we talked:
+          Suppose I create a question that has a unique identifier: Q24.
+That question has a Title, Stem, Notes, Image, etc. It also has a bunch of tags (Subject, Topic, Class>Assignment, Level, Provenance, Type, etc.).

+          One problem I see is along the lines of "Editing rights" Can someone else edit the question?
+Clearly they have to be able to add tags, in order to put it in their own Class>Assignment.
+But can they add other tags?
+Can they also remove tags?
+          The problem that could arise is that someone else starts adding tags that don't apply to my question, or they remove tags that I want to be there.
+          Roughly speaking, this is about "editing rights" in some way.
+Seems pretty messy.
+This may cause us to go back to a discussion we had in the past where we debated about how copying questions should work.

+          Brainstorming solutions:
+          Could there be a drop-down tag with "Shared/Master/Personal/" as the options?
+          A "Shared" question is fair game.
+Anyone can edit any part of it.
+          A "Master" can be viewed by anyone, but only the user that created it can edit it.
+Everyone else can only copy it.
+          A "Personal" question is just yours.
+Only you can edit it and only you can see it.
+          Perhaps the default is that when you copy a question it gets tagged as Personal.
+You have to actively choose to make it Shared or Master.".
+      2. Ivo: "Thanks for the comments!
+I have worked on a large Web project involving right, content provenance, true ownership, and inheritance.
+My dissertation was partly on this.
+I will write more later.
+In short, don't worry about it, we've got this!".
+      3. Ivo: "I like your solutions ideas.
+Those make for a very clean ecosystem.
+I would have picked strategies along these lines based on my experience, too: minimal, functional, and efficient.
+We just need to brainstorm a bit about the long-term potential of the application we are creating and its scaling to an arbitrarily large user base.
+That might or might not require migrating to a larger server base, but we'll cross that bridge when we get to it.".
 4. Interactions with responses:
    1. Grading.
       1. Select among the following grading modes: